 In 1946, Sister St. Mark McMahon saw the need for a special class for children who were being ignored by the traditional education system.
 This was long before New York State had mandated that children with IQ's below 50 be accepted into the educational system.
 With two small classes of 30 "slow learners", Holy Childhood was begun.

 Education and vocational training were the focus of these classes.
 Academic subjects were taught at each student's level, pace and ability.
-This focus remains the same today, although many different programs had been added, such as foodservice, ceramics, lifeskills and woodworking.
+This focus remains the same today, although many different programs had been added, such as foodservice, ceramics, lifeskills, Special Touch Bakery and woodworking.

 Over the years we've outgrown several different facilities and have seen tremendous growth in all areas to become the multi-faceted agency that we are today.
-Holy Childhood includes the Jimmy W. Wilmot Adult Day Training Program for adults with developmental disabilties and the Helen H. Heller Health Center, which addresses medical, therapeutic and psychological needs of children and adults.
+Holy Childhood includes the Jimmy W. Wilmot Adult Day Training Program for adults with intellectual and developmental disabilties and the Helen H. Heller Health Center, which addresses medical, therapeutic and psychological needs of children and adults.
 A Board of Directors oversees the Agency.
 Sister Seraphine Herbst served as teacher and administrator for 50 years.
-Donna Dedee is currently our President and CEO.
+Mrs. Donna Dedee is our President and CEO.